nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
 * To view the list of supported date formats, see *Appendix A*.
+* To edit tag, use tag and untag command instead.

 </div>